What Happens if I Missed the Deadline for ObamaCare?

 If you don’t qualify for special enrollment you still have health insurance options.
 If you qualify for Medicaid or CHIP you can sign up at anytime, although you’ll have to use alternative sign up methods for Medicaid and CHIP as you won’t be able to sign up through the marketplace.
 If you don’t qualify for subsidized insurance or public health options your best course of action will be to simply speak to an agent or provider and purchase private insurance outside of the marketplace.
 While many insurance options outside of open enrollment aren’t ACA compliant and won’t help you avoid the fee, they can help you cover your medical costs and needs.

-NOTE: If you sign up for insurance after March 31st, 2014 you will owe 1/12th of the yearly fee for not having insurance for each month you go without coverage.
+NOTE: If you sign up for insurance after open enrollment you will owe 1/12th of the yearly fee for not having insurance for each month you go without coverage.
 This is true regardless of how or when you obtain insurance.

 What If I Don’t Obtain Health Insurance?

 The Affordable Care Act doesn’t force you purchase health insurance, but it does mandate that you pay a fee if you choose to go without health insurance.
-If you don’t obtain health health insurance in 2014 you will owe 1/12 of the yearly fee for each month you go without coverage.
+If you don’t obtain health health insurance during open enrollment each year you will owe 1/12 of the yearly fee for each month you go without coverage.
 Learn more about the individual mandate.

 What Happens If I Miss the Deadline to Enroll in ObamaCare?